johnxie/hackathon-sponsorship/README.md

  ### 🤔 Other

- Other generous companies that often sponsors hackathons, we're yet to categorize them.
+ Other generous companies that often sponsor hackathons.
+(Create new categories if you have ideas!)

  |    | Sponsor                                                                                                           | Description                                                   |
  |----|-------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|